 My most agreeable task is building a decent life for workers.
 That means improving workplaces that, either because of the lack of concern by employers or because of difficult industrial conditions, are bad.
 We need to be able to speak of the “Beauty of Labor.”
 It is also necessary that a worker has a comfortable home to which he can return after a day’s labor, and which offers him the ability to raise healthy children.

 The idea of “Austria” must be wiped out, since it only opens the door to reactionary elements and conceals their work.
-The best defense against this tendency is the separation of Gau Niederdonau from Vienna, the city which since the Great War was ruled by the Red and Black adherents of the System governments, and which concealed elements foreign to our people and race.
+The best defense against this tendency is the separation of Gau Niederdonau from Vienna, the city that since the Great War was ruled by the Red and Black adherents of the System governments, and which concealed elements foreign to our people and race.
 For foreigners, Vienna was always incorrectly seen as Austria, so freeing ourselves from Vienna can only make my work easier.

 It is not yet decided where the Gauleitung (formerly the provincial government) will be located.
 Obviously, the Gau administration will be established in one of the larger cities in the Gau, probably St. Pölten or Krems.
 That decision will be made shortly.
 Becoming the Gau capital will naturally be an economic boost to the city chosen.
 Moving government personal and offices, and establishing the Gau central administration, will naturally lead to considerable construction and with it lively economic activity.